Kashigu/BlackRose/README.md

 create Y = 10

 write X Y
-// Y is equal to 10

-//if statement
 bet (Y < 15)
 {
     yap "Y is indeed less then 15 "